eudoxia0/eudoxia0.github.io/article/_posts/2023-06-12-second-class-references.md

 transforms_---that can take references and return more interior references.
 In turn, reference transforms are restricted:

-1. Like reference expressions, reference transforms can only be called as an argument to a function.
+1. Like reference expressions, reference transforms can only appear as an argument to a function.
 2. The arguments to a reference transform are either a reference expression or another call to a reference transform.